vycke/digl/README.md

 Step one of the algorithm is to determine the initial ranks of the graph.
 This is achieved by combining several different techniques, and create an ordered list of ranks.

-1. Use a _breadth-first search_ algorithm to determine the shortest possible route from the start node.
-The length of the found shortest route for each node is used as the corresponding _rank_ of the node.
+1. Get all the paths based on the starting node, using a _depth-first search_ tree-traversal algorithm (note: it ignores already visited nodes within a path to avoid loops).
-2. Get all the paths based on the starting node, using a _depth-first search_ tree-traversal algorithm (note: it ignores already visited nodes within a path to avoid loops).
+2. Use a n algorithm to determine the longest possible route from the start node, disregarding loops.
+The length of the found longest route for each node is used as the corresponding _rank_ of the node.
 3. Order all nodes within a rank, based on its occurance in the longest paths, i.e. nodes in longer paths are placed higher in a rank compared to nodes in a shorter path.
 The resulting ranks are the initial ranks of the algorithm of this package.

 ```js